Fairy tales are the mythology of the individual soul.

 Seeing us fall the queen claims victory.
 Claims that all the alchemy-magic of our life’s-purpose cannot help us now.
 She calls death on the black the red and the white, denies our power to transform.
 This time the dwarves cannot help, we have swallowed the poison, it is hidden in our very throat.
 This is a sign that we must be careful what we speak up for.
 If we speak for authority, (and we will, by word or by deed, if we do not carry our pain) we swallow the worlds poison and become again as good as dead.
 Society, even that of our friends would have us speak from/for authority and not from our own experience.
 Too often we do not recognise when we are being tricked and we accept the red-side, the sweet ease of life without loving the harder sorrow also.
 We accept the trade-offs, the unspoken, scientifically-non-proven losses in favour of riches or an easy life, acceptance and popularity.
 When we do that we become too weak to stand.

 Then comes the prince, representing strength, inner nobility, the son-of-the-father.
 He emerges as the new aspect of truth the soul has been waiting for.
 But don’t think you can wait for him.
 In this fairy tale he is that inner strength, your higher self that has been activated.
 He is your truth, your determination that has been out hunting and discovered its own source of sustenance in the world.
-He is that which in truth watches over the soul’s development, hoping for a wedding.
+He is that which in truth stimulates the soul’s development, hoping for a wedding.
 At first in our lives these two may not know each other.
 Each has their own path of development, their own trials as various fairy tales make clear.
 When they do meet the recognition is real.
-In some tales we see that a false-bride figure may intervene but in this story the prince will not budge from the side of love where he meets it and remains true.
+In some tales we see that a false-bride figure may intervene, seek to falsify even the Celestial Wedding, but in this story the prince will not budge from the side of love where he meets it, and he remains true.

 The soul may develop well, accepting her trials, doing her service but may still happen to be overcome, entranced, paralysed by the Queen of the World.
 Yet within us are also spirit powers.
 This tale focusses on the soul’s development, others look at the trials of the spirit.
-The message here is to use determination, inner uprightness, and investigative strength to come back to the spirit-child if you feel that she has died.
-This prince has made journeys, is already riding through the overgrown wastes of our inner life seeking truth and beauty when he comes across the snowy-frozen inner child, radiant with beauty, watched over by the lights-that-delve-for-truth&goodness.
-Immediately he recognises his other half, falls in love begs to buy her even though she is dead.
+The message here is to use determination, inner uprightness, and investigative strength to come back to the spirit-child, even if you feel that she has died.
+This prince has made journeys, is already riding through the overgrown wastes of our inner life, seeking truth and beauty, when he comes across the snowy-frozen inner child, radiant with beauty, watched over by the lights-that-delve-for-truth&goodness.
+Immediately he recognises his other half, falls in love, begs to buy her even though she is dead.

 The dwarves know that Snow White is beyond all price and refuse.
 The prince now realises there is no price and in a sense he begs, he has nothing to offer, he can only confess his love.
 Love goes where no exchange can follow.
 Love creates the world we want.
 Let your uprightness become vulnerable.
 Stand there, (or kneel) ask in the name of Love and the world answers.